-- Giving or receiving unauthorized aid on a guiz or examination - Taking an exam or doing homework assigned for another student, or arranging to have it done - Plagiarism (submitting the work and/or ideas of others without giving proper credit) - Falsifying data or other results - Using material, information or sources specifically and legitimately restricted by the instructor - Sabotaging the work of others - Altering academic records.
+- Giving or receiving unauthorized aid on a quiz or examination - Taking an exam or doing homework assigned for another student, or arranging to have it done - Plagiarism (submitting the work and/or ideas of others without giving proper credit) - Falsifying data or other results - Using material, information or sources specifically and legitimately restricted by the instructor - Sabotaging the work of others Altering academic records. - Cheating on an formal written scripts, for e.g. examination papers is strictly prohibited.
+Anyone caught cheating in any level or capacity will be penalized.